paulscherrerinstitute/wica-http/EPICS_TESTS.md

    pool used for callbacks.

 1. There seem to be **some stability issues** with the library.
 Sometimes it emits WARNING messages which hint that the underlying library is under stress.
-By putting busy-wait loops into the tests I was able to wokround these problems and still get good performance.
+I speculated that there was some buffer overflow in the underlying TCP network stack.
+By putting a 10us busy-wait loop (yuk !) into the tests I was able to workaround these problems and get good performance.
 Below is an example of a message that is sometimes emitted:
 ```
 Jun 01, 2018 12:35:40 AM org.epics.ca.impl.ResponseHandlers handleResponse
 WARNING: Invalid response message (command = 13876) received from: /192.168.0.25:5064